This is a ranking of colleges and universities based solely on the popularity of their Horticulture program. Read the methodology here.

 Any student who is interested in Horticulture has to take a look at College of Southern Nevada.
 Based in Las Vegas, Nevada, this college is best suited for learners who flourish in an urban atmosphere.

-College of Southern Nevada provides a few online degree options, with liberal arts the most popular.
 This institution tries to keep costs reasonable for students.
 Students usually leave the college with only $24,344 in student loans.
+Due to the diverse campus at College of Southern Nevada, you should have numerous opportunities to interact with students from all cultures.
 Ever wish you had an effective way to find out a school's grades in each subject?
 Now you do.
 Check out College of Southern Nevada's scorecard.

 Every student who is interested in Horticulture has to take a look at California Polytechnic State University - San Luis Obispo.
 California Polytechnic State University - San Luis Obispo Horticulture graduates make 17.9% more than the typical Horticulture grad.
 It is established in the suburban region of San Luis Obispo, California.